yhouyang02/walmonitor-R/README.md

     shiny::runApp()
     ```

 6. The dashboard should load automatically.
-If not, check the console for the local URL (e.g., `http://127.0.0.1:3236`) and paste it to your web browser.
+If not, check the console for a local URL (e.g., `http://127.0.0.1:3236`) and paste it to your web browser.

 7. Click `Ctrl + C` to stop the app from your **R console**.